Relentless Storm Unleashes Downpours Across SoCal. When Will the Rain End?

 - Debris flows are possible in communities below recent Southern California burn scars.

-An unrelenting storm will bring more wet weather to Southern California Tuesday a day after pounding the region with 5 to 10 inches of rain that forced evacuations and triggered mudslides.
+An unrelenting storm will bring more wet weather to Southern California Tuesday a day after pounding the region with 5 to 10 inches of rain that forced evacuations, triggered mudslides and closed a major freeway in Ventura County.

 An additional half-inch to 3 inches are possible Tuesday before the rain tapers off during the afternoon.